-My name is Allison Pohle, and I’m a producer for the NPR show On Point.
-I graduated from the Missouri School of Journalism with a Bachelor’s in Journalism (yes, they do call it a BJ), a minor in business, and knowledge of the lyrics to way too many country songs.
-I moved to NYC for a few months to research for The Investigative Fund, before moving to Boston, where I worked as a staff writer for Boston.com for a year and a half, before freelancing and then making my way into the world of public radio.
+My name is Allison Pohle, and I’m a reporter for the Wall Street Journal.
+I graduated from the Missouri School of Journalism with a Bachelor’s in Journalism, a minor in business, and knowledge of the lyrics to way too many country songs.
+I moved to NYC for a few months to research for The Investigative Fund, before moving to Boston, where I worked as a staff writer for Boston.com for a year and a half, before freelancing and then making my way into the world of public radio as producer/director for the NPR show On Point.

 You can also check out my blog, where I wrote extensively (read: very, very extensively) about my experience studying abroad in London.
 Other posts, like this viral post I wrote for Medium’s vertical The Archipelago, will give you a better sense of my writing style.